darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/how-to/production.md

 I will discuss how to deploy to Digital Ocean here but the same principals apply to any host.
 Each different potential host environment will require custom setup.

-## Auth0 and Stripe
+## Auth0 production

 For auth0 you will have to create a new tenant for production.
 Just follow the same instructions you used for development environment but select "production" when asked what the environment will be used for.

+You cannot use development credentials for social logins in production on auth0.
+You will need to create a new application for each social login provider.
+You usually do this in the social login provider's developer console.
+Then add the credentials to the production auth0 tenant.

+Run the terraform project to create the auth0 application and configure it.

+Note that the auth0 terraform module will not create any users for production.
+You can add them manually or create the accounts by loggging in.

+## Stripe production

 Stripe gives you the "production" tenant by default.
 You will need to grab the Api Secret Key again but make sure that the "test" toggle is NOT active.
 You want the real, non-test api key this time.

-Configure both the terraform projects and run them.

-Note that the auth0 terraform module will not create any users for production.
-You can add them manually or create the accounts by loggging in.

-You will need the outputs from the terraform projects to configure the frontend and backend in later steps.
+Configure the Stripe terraform project manually and run it.
+You might have to pop into the Stripe console to grab the webhook key.
+Terraform will create and configure it for you, but it's not returned in the terraform output.

-## Dokku
+## Dokku production

 Dokku is a free and open source Platform as a Service that runs on a single server of your choice.
 It is designed to be like Heroku but you can run it on your own hardware.

 Dokku is a great choice for solo developers or small teams.
 It makes it easy to deploy and manage your applications and server security.
 All networking can be automated for you.
-It hides your databases and other services from the internet and only exposes the ports you want to expose.
+It hides your databases and other services from the internet by default and only exposes the ports you want to expose.

 Dokku has a plugin for let's encrypt so you can get free SSL certificates for your applications and it will automatically renew them for you.

+The platform also supports Docker based deploys which is great for custom backends like the Miller "course files" module example.

 ## Dokku on digital ocean with Terraform